Suicide Prevention Day: Commitment and Action

 - The LGBTI+ community suffers the highest rates of suicide per year compared to the rest of the populace.

 - Australians who have a same-gender attraction experience 14-times higher rates of suicide attempts than their heterosexual counterpart.

 - 85 years old males and older experience the highest “age-specific” rate.

 - Lifeline estimates that when suicide happens 135 people feel it.
-This includes those affiliated to the deceased like family, relatives, friends, work colleagues and acquaintance.
+This includes those affiliated to the deceased like family, relatives, friends, work colleagues and acquaintances.

 World Health Organization shares another set of stats.
-These are based on a world-wide statistics:
+These are based on worldwide statistics:

 - Each year, close to 800,000 people take their own lives, worldwide.